XackiGiFF/sre_task/DEVELOPMENT.md

 ```Dockerfile
 ENV GO111MODULE=on
 ```
-# For correct job we need delete /db default folder for enable SQL skripts.
+# For correct job we need delete /db default folder for enable SQL scripts.